Nifri2/puck/README.md

 # PyFuck

-My Own implementation of PyFuck inspired by JSFuck.
+My own implementation of PyFuck inspired by JSFuck.

-There are no comments in the script, so it can encode itself, its strill struggeling with larger scripts due to the recursion limits.
+There are no comments in the script, so it can encode itself, its still struggeling with larger scripts due to the recursion limit.

 Still trying to improve it.